barbozav/applied-ai-backend-coding-challenge/README.md

 *The single production, staging and development branches is avoided and feature branches were used instead.*

-*As soon as feature branches are merged into master, they were removed.
-Unfortunately, no PRs and code reviews were opened during development.
-(As I was developing all by myself, I've forgotten how useful it could be.)*
+*As soon as feature branches are merged into master, they were removed.*

-*"Baby steps" commits are recommended, but unfortunately (Shame on me!) a bunch of them are huge and contain too much changes to be reviewed in a single pass.
-Usually, it gets better after a large project is already up and running.*

-> ***Note:** I'll try to re-organize commits with `git rebase ` and improve the challenge reviewers experience.*

-### Source Code
+### Python Source Code

 *The root directory contains all configuration files required:*